monojitgoswami69/c_programming_assignments/README.md

 ---

-## 🚀 VS Code Tips for Beginners
+## VS Code Tips for Beginners

 1. Open your folder containing `.c` files in VS Code (`File → Open Folder`)
 2. Open the terminal inside VS Code:
    - `Ctrl + ~` (tilde) or `View → Terminal`
 3. Compile and run as shown above
+4. **Optional but easier:** Install the [Code Runner](https://marketplace.visualstudio.com/items?itemName=formulahendry.code-runner) extension
+   - After installing, you can run your `.c` file directly with:
+     - Right-click → **Run Code**
+     - Or use the shortcut `Ctrl + Alt + N`
+   - Keybinds for Code Runner can be changed anytime from **VS Code Preferences → Keyboard Shortcuts**
+   - This saves you from manually typing `gcc` commands each time
-4. To quickly run your code, click the ▶️ button in the top-right of the code window (only available after installing the C/C++ extension)
+5. VS Code also provides a ▶️ run/debug button in the top-right (after installing the C/C++ extension).
+   - However, the built-in debugger is often **frustrating for beginners** because it requires correct setup of `tasks.json` and `launch.json`, and behaves differently across platforms (Windows MinGW vs Linux vs macOS).
+   - Common issues include wrong paths, missing compiler configs, or limitations in GDB/LLDB that cause breakpoints or stepping to fail.
+   - Recommended approach: stick to **Code Runner** or **manual compilation** for a more stable experience when starting out.

-> 🛠️ **First Time Only**: When you click the run button for the first time in a project, VS Code will prompt you to select a compiler.
+> 🛠️ **First Time Only**: When you click the run button or set up debugging for the first time in a project, VS Code will prompt you to select a compiler.
 >   - Select **`GCC (MinGW)`** if you're on Windows with MinGW
 >   - Select **`g++`** or **`gcc`** based on your platform and installation
 >   - This sets up your `tasks.json` and `launch.json` files automatically